 Here are a few tips that you can try to improve your circulation and the health of your heart:

 Smoking takes a toll on your body over time, including veins.
 Cigarettes strain the circulatory system.
 Vessels tighten and restrict, slowing the flow of blood.
 Your body over time will not receive the proper oxygen levels and toxins will begin to enter the bloodstream.

-If you’ve been looking for a reason to quit, healthy veins is a great one!
+If you’ve been looking for a reason to quit, healthy veins are a great one!